-Virtual care hit an inflection point over the past year, and having a virtual patient engagement tool is no longer a nice-to-have -- it’s a must-have for programs that want to remain competitive and attract payers and patients alike.
+Virtual care hit an inflection point over the past year, and having a virtual patient engagement tool is no longer a nice-to-have — it’s a must-have for programs that want to remain competitive and attract payers and patients alike with better care quality.

 Hartford HealthCare and Force Therapeutics led a Becker’s Healthcare webinar last month on leveraging technology at scale to increase value and improve care.
 Dr. John Grady-Benson, Physician-in-Chief, Bone & Joint Institute (BJI) at Hartford Hospital, spoke with Force President and Co-Founder, Mark Lieberman, about how their preeminent orthopedic program has positioned itself as an innovative leader of virtual, scalable value-based care.

 Webinar excerpts from Dr. Grady-Benson have been edited slightly for style and clarity.

 Throughout the episode of care in Force, patients are hyper-engaged with their care team via automatic yet personalized touch points.
 Dr. Grady-Benson adds that “those touchpoints of care become more useful to patients when they have control.”
 Personalization at scale is imperative when it comes to empowering your patients as active participants in their care.

 “What Force gives people is all that power in their hands, and it engages them in the process.
 They feel more cared for; they have availability to real-life human beings and to their education and physical therapy.
 Force allows our patients to have access directly to me or my care team, and having had that available in the pandemic was absolutely golden for us.”